 Other Plant Growing Situations

 Some plants do not fit neatly into the category of annual or perennial.
 These plants are called biennials because they require two full growing seasons to complete their life cycle.
 The seed of the biennial plant usually produces a small plant or leaves without flowers in the first year.
 In the second year, this type of plant fully grows the stem, leaves and flowers.
 The biennial begins to act like an annual in this second season, blooming then dying completely, leaving only the seed alive.
-An example is foxglove, which puts up a spire of blooms its second year, sets seed and dies off.
-Gardeners may mistake biennials for perennials because new plants develop from seed, often in the same area as the mother plant.
+An example is common foxglove (Digitalis purpurea, USDA zones 4-8), which puts up a spike of blooms its second year, sets seed and dies off.
+Gardeners may mistake biennials for perennials because new plants develop from dropped seed, often in the same area as the mother plant.

 Some flowers act as either an annual or a perennial depending on the geographic region.
 Some perennials may act as annuals when planted in warm climates that allow for quick-growing and long-flowering seasons.
 When used in colder climates that have shorter growing seasons, these same plants perform their roles as perennials.